kataw/kataw/src/compiler/printer/README.md

 ## Parentheses

-The goal of this pretty printer is to avoid increasing the size of the AST, so no extra parentheses have been added to increase readability.
-Instead other clever tricks have been used to continue to maintain readability
+The goal of this pretty printer is to avoid increasing the size of the AST, so no extra parentheses have been added to increase readability - instead other clever tricks have been used.

 Here is an example and a comparison with Prettier: